lyonbros/composer.js/docs/collection.md

 This is in contrast to many other MVC frameworks where a model is only allowed to exist in one collection.

+## Events

+Collections have a number of built-in events you can tie into:

+### add

+Triggered when a new model is added to a collection.
+The triggering arguments are the model being added, the collection adding the new model, and the options passed to the [add](#add) function.

 ## Composer.Collection

 This is the collection class.
 It extends [Composer.Base](/composer.js/docs/base),